All Episodes

 Here we go, folks.

-Uh by referring to terrorist and the front line in the battle against international terrorism, I think what he failed to recognize is what our generals recognize.
+I think what he failed to recognize is what our generals recognize.

-Uh uh Bush may have been up there doing a speech to a joint meeting of Congress, and the Democrats are responding to him.
+Bush may have been up there doing a speech to a joint meeting of Congress, and the Democrats are responding to him.

-Uh but I I'm just the hypocrisy of it is uh well it's uh it's amusing, demanding that he follow along exactly with what the United States policy is and say what we want him to say.
+Demanding that he follow along exactly with what the United States policy is and say what we want him to say.

 If he did that, they'd accuse him of being a puppet.

-All the while they criticize Maliki for what he's saying.
+They criticize Malachi for what he's saying.

 Nice to have you with us.

-But you know what really bothers me, these are the very same people who are willing to coddle terrorists, caught in the very act of terrorism, and at Club Gitmo.
+These are the very same people who are willing to coddle terrorists, caught in the very act of terrorism, and at Club Gitmo.

 Excellent point out there, Bub.

-Gotta give you a gold star on that one.
+Got to give you a gold star on that one.

-These are the people that are trying to write the Al Qaeda Bill of Rights.
+These are the people that are trying to write the Al-Qaeda Bill of Rights.

-I I get that question so much.
+I get that question so much.

-I there is nobody.
+There is nobody.

 I'm doing it.